 These are indicative prototypes and do not for example show all bathrooms and layouts.
 The floor levels are confusing.
 The so-called ground floor has a door to the lane at the back, but subground also does via two ramps, and is actually just above the stream with the bridge.
 Basement is next to the stream.

 Condition and renovations

 Due to the scale and cost, the works would be undertaken in phases, with the main common areas being delivered last, and thus some spaces in the modern building repurposed until then (e.g. the multipurpose space would function as the workspace).
-Cohousing could start to be delivered commencing with the first sale, however only once the phase 1 budget is fully pledged (there may be some flexibility per budget assignments), thus cohousing share purchases before then would have an open delivery with assignment of a studio in the modern building until delivery is complete.
+Cohousing could start to be delivered commencing with the first sale, however only once the phase 1 budget is fully pledged (there may be some flexibility per budget assignments), thus cohousing share purchases before then would have an open delivery with assignment of a studio in the modern building until complete.

 The modern factory and views both upstream towards the town, and downstream from the top floor.

 The terraced garden.